cookieguru/c895-hifi/README.md

 Purpose
 -------
-This is a project created for the [AWS Hackathon](http://www.pnwphp.com/events-hackathon) at the inagural [PNW PHP Conference](http://www.pnwphp.com/)
+This is a project created for the [AWS Hackathon](http://www.pnwphp.com/events-hackathon) at the inaugural [PNW PHP Conference](http://www.pnwphp.com/)

 Links
 -----